What Is Submechanophobia?

 objects submerged under water

-While this submechanophobia has not been confirmed through research, it has been reported by many people in discussion groups across the web.
+While submechanophobia has not been confirmed through research, it has been reported by many people in discussion groups across the web.
 According to the National Institute of Mental Health, 12.5% of U.S. adults experience a specific phobia of some sort, such as gamophobiaastrophobiaautomatonophobia, and others.

 Symptoms of Submechanophobia